tanyuan/tanyuan.github.io/index.md

 layout: bio
 ---

 Shan-Yuan is a third-year PhD student in Computer Science and Eckhardt scholar at the **University of Chicago** in the U.S. Working in [Human Computer Integration Lab](http://hci.cs.uchicago.edu/) led by [Prof. Pedro Lopes](http://plopes.org), he believes that seamless integration of haptic sensation and digital information will bring us total harmony between humans and technologies.
-He invents new interactive devices that bridge haptics across virtual and physical realities.
+He invents new interactive devices that bridge haptics across virtual and physical realities, and has published 12 papers (with 5 as the first author) at **top Human-Computer Interaction (HCI) conferences** including ACM CHI & UIST, in which 5 received **Best Paper/Honorable Mention Awards**.

-Before coming to Chicago, he worked with Prof. Robin Bing-Yu Chen and received Master's and Bachelor's degree at **National Taiwan University** in Taiwan.
+Before coming to Chicago, he worked with Prof. Bing-Yu 'Robin' Chen at **National Taiwan University** in Taiwan, where he received Master's degree in Computer Science and Bachelor's degree with a major in Electrical Engineering.

-\[ tengshanyuan at uchicago.edu \] [ [CV (PDF)](/assets/teng_cv.pdf) ] [ [Google Scholar](https://scholar.google.com/citations?user=FOngQGAAAAAJ) ] [ [Twitter](https://twitter.com/tengshanyuan) ]
+\[ tengshanyuan at uchicago.edu \] [ [CV](/assets/teng_cv.pdf) ] [ [Google Scholar](https://scholar.google.com/citations?user=FOngQGAAAAAJ) ] [ [Twitter](https://twitter.com/tengshanyuan) ]

 ## haptics for the real world